-Barton Parish Council will regularly monitor progress in implementing the Barton NP.
+8.1 Barton Parish Council will regularly monitor progress in implementing the BNP.
 When new issues are identified, policies are found to be out of date or in need of change (for example due to changing national or strategic planning policy), the Parish Council, in consultation with Preston City Council and Wyre Borough Council, may decide to update part or all of the plan.
+In carrying out any review of the neighbourhood plan Barton Parish Council will follow the regulations and advice relating to the review of neighbourhood plans applicable at the time.